-Type ping x.x.x.x, where x.x.x.x is the IP address of the Wireless Camera.
+Type ping x.x.x.x, where x.x.x.x is the IP address of the camera.

-The succeeding replies as illustrated below will provide useful explanation to the cause of the problem with the Wireless Camera IP address.
+The succeeding replies as illustrated below will provide useful explanation to the cause of the problem with the camera IP address.

-C Trouble Shooting
+C. Trouble Shooting

-Q: I cannot access the Camera from a web browser.
+Q: I cannot access the camera from a web browser.

-A1: The possible cause might be the IP Address for the Camera is already being used by another device.
-To correct the possible problem, you need to first disconnect the Camera from the network.
+A1: The possible cause might be the IP Address for the camera is already being used by another device.
+To correct the possible problem, you need to first disconnect the camera from the network.
 Then run the PING utility (follow the instructions in Appendix B - PING Your IP Address).